vuo/vuo/README.md

             - Within the "Configure Project" page that re-appears:
                -  Check the "Desktop" checkbox to select it as the kit
       - Click the Configure Project button in the bottom-right corner
-      - Select the Projects tab in the grey bar on the left
+      - Select the Projects tab in the gray bar on the left
          - Select the Build & Run tab on top
             - Select the Build tab just beneath that
             - Select the "Debug" and "Release" build configurations in turn, and for each one: